Skip to main content

 1. Food adventure and a luxury hotel in Stavanger

-Experience Norway's only gourmet restaurant with two stars in the MICHELIN Guide Nordic.
+Experience the gourmet restaurant with three stars in the MICHELIN Guide Nordic.
 Yes, we are talking about amazing RE-NAA!
 Staying at Eilert Smith Hotel, this architectural gem of a hotel in the middle of Stavanger is an experience in itself.
-Still, the fact that you also secure two seats at a two-star MICHELIN restaurant makes the experience complete.
+Still, the fact that you also secure two seats at a three-star MICHELIN restaurant makes the experience complete.
 This package must be ordered three weeks in advance.

 Other Stavanger hotels with that little something extra: